devsu/condor-auth/README.md

 The validation function will be called with two parameters:

 - `context`: The context being processed.
-- `token`: The token that we received from the caller if any, null otherwise.
+- `token`: The decoded token if any, null otherwise.

 The validation function must return a truthy value to allow access.
 Any falsy value will deny access.